patupar/sofia-lez-counterfactual/docs/seminar_methodology.md

 ### 4.2 Pre-LEZ training

 The model is a Random Forest regressor.
-Training records cover 1 January 2018 through 31 December 2024.
+Training uses observations from January–March and October–December between 1 January 2018 and 31 December 2024.
+This restricts model fitting to the heating-season months represented in the counterfactual periods.
 The model learns the relationship between PM₂.₅ and the predictor variables under pre-LEZ conditions.
 Post-LEZ PM₂.₅ observations are excluded from training.

 The model configuration records the predictor list, random seed and fitted parameters.
 The